 Two decades since arriving on our screens in 2000 as the presenter of Location, Location, Location, the queen of craft and real estate has been crowned a style queen too.
 Always looking fresh and ready to go as she guides potential homebuyers with her property expertise, Kirstie Allsopp's dresses regularly leave us frantically googling how to bag her stellar closet.
 So just how does she do it?

-Achieving effortless style in no mean feat, but sticking to wardrobe staples is a good place to start.
-As versatile as your best jeans, the best dresses will form the basis of any capsule wardrobe - and don't even get us started on the joys of a dress with pockets.
+Achieving effortless style is no mean feat, but sticking to wardrobe staples is a good place to start.
+As versatile as your best jeans, the best dresses will form the basis of any capsule wardrobe—and don't even get us started on the joys of a dress with pockets.
 Just as Kate Middleton's dresses form part of her signature look, as do Kirstie's.
 Her style is elegant and glamorous, as well as figure-flattering.
-Her go-to frock, a classic belted shirt dress, offers a clever way to emphasise your waist and creates a stunning silhouette.
+Her go-to frock, a classic belted shirt dress, offers a clever way to emphasize your waist and creates a stunning silhouette.

-Kirstie broke her wardrobe down, revealing that her two favourite shops are The Cross Shop, in Holland Park, London, and KJs Laundry, a fashion boutique in Marylebone.
+Kirstie broke her wardrobe down, revealing that her two favorite shops are The Cross Shop, in Holland Park, London, and KJs Laundry, a fashion boutique in Marylebone.

-She also revealed on her Instagram that she often shops for fabrics in Shepherd's Bush, London, which she then takes to her favourite designer Rashmi Makwana.
+She also revealed on her Instagram that she often shops for fabrics in Shepherd's Bush, London, which she then takes to her favorite designer Rashmi Makwana.

 Where to shop for Kirstie Allsopp's dresses - quicklinks

-So how can you get your hands Kirstie Allsopp's dresses and channel her iconic style?
-As Kirstie has revealed to her social media followers, she favours independent brands and boutiques.
-When she isn't scouting for unique finds in London, the presenter also loves to shop at her favourite high end British high street labels.
+So how can you get your hands on Kirstie Allsopp's dresses and channel her iconic style?
+As Kirstie has revealed to her social media followers, she favors independent brands and boutiques.
+When she isn't scouting for unique finds in London, the presenter also loves to shop at her favorite high-end British high-street labels.
 Here's the lowdown on her go-to brands:

 - Me + Em - best for quality style that is made to last from £115